emoore29/cadence/README.md

 - "topTracks" - a user's top 500 tracks and features from the last 12 months
 - "topArtists" - a user's top 50 artists from the last 12 months

-The user could then choose to filter these stores based on the track features available (currently BPM, chords key and chords scale - pre-Spotify-deprecation, more features were available).
+The user could then choose to filter these stores based on the track features available (currently BPM, chords key and chords scale; pre-Spotify-deprecation, more features were available).

 Prior to Spotify deprecation, users also had the option to get recommendations from Spotify based on custom "seeds", such as their favourite genre(s), track(s), and/or artist(s), alongside any desired track features.
 Now, the input fields to search for these seeds are still functional, but as there is no way to demonstrate this feature with sample data, clicking submit will display an error notification and won't return any tracks.